PSI-TAMU/D1NAMO/README.md

 ```

 ## Preprocessing
-After downloading the raw data, one can use the [preprocess.ipynb](./preprocess.ipynb) notebook to process the data.
-The processed data will be stored in the processed folder.
+After downloading the raw data, one can use the [preprocess.py](./preprocess.py) script to process the data.
+The processed data will be stored in the processed/cgm folder.

 For each processed data, it is saved in a json format that contains multimodal signals within a recorded cgm section (a 5-minute window).
 In detail, it includes:
 * <b>Index</b>